 Normally, you will not need to make adjustments on this tab.
-It allows you to review and edit the number of generations to model, the number of log decades in the data sample, and the spacing between generations.
+It allows you to review and edit the number of generations to model and the type of model to use.

 The wizard provides two variations for modeling the generations: Standard and Floating.
 In the Standard mode, the mean position of the Gaussian for each generation is dependent on the position of the parent generation.
 For example, if the parent population is located at channel 2000, the first generation will be located at half the parent location, or 1000.
 Each generation will be at the location that is half the location of the previous generation.